RiccardoBrioschi/The-pandemic-through-the-eyes-of-Internet/README.md

 #### Feasibility

-We have licence for 60M tweets, which are around 2GB of data which is apropriate amount of data for our machines with 16GB of RAM memory.
+We have license for 60M tweets, which are around 70GB of data which will be split into 2 datasets (influential and normal people).
+This however is the maximum amount of data we can retrieve, but we strongly believe less tweets will be needed to draw useful insights.
-We are using models... explain why we are safe to use them.

 ## Proposed timeline